Cameron Bock

-Cameron Bock (born September 18, 1998) is an American artistic gymnast.
-He competes as a member of the University of Michigan men's gymnastics team.
+Cameron Matthew Bock (born September 18, 1998) is an American former artistic gymnast.
+He was named a member of the United States men's national artistic gymnastics team in 2018 and competed on the University of Michigan men's gymnastics team from 2018–2022.
+He was a member of the gold medal winning teams at the 2023 Pan American Games and the 2018 Pan American Championships.

+Early life and education

+Bock was born on September 18, 1998, in Newport Beach, California, to Nicholas and Jennifer Bock.
+His hometown is Tustin, California, and he was educated via Connections Academy.
+He later attended the University of Michigan to pursue gymnastics.

+Gymnastics career

-He won the gold medal in the men's team all-around event at the 2018 Pan American Gymnastics Championships held in Lima, Peru.
+Bock won the gold medal in the men's team all-around event at the 2018 Pan American Gymnastics Championships held in Lima, Peru.

-In 2019, he competed at the 2019 Winter Cup, where he placed third on pommel horse.
+In 2019, he competed at the 2019 Winter Cup, placing third on the pommel horse.
 He also represented the United States at the Pan American Games held in Lima, Peru and he won the bronze medal in the men's parallel bars event.
 He also won the silver medal in the men's artistic team all-around event.

+Bock announced his retirement from gymnastics competition in June 2024 via Instagram following the 2024 United States Olympic trials.

+Personal life

+Bock announced on Instagram that he married fellow Michigan gymnast Abby Heiskell in September 2025.